 Bikes are stolen by joy riders, stolen to order, or stolen to be broken down as parts, and can often be out of the country before you know they're gone.
 But despite this, less than half of all bikes are protected by bike locks or any other security devices.

 An unsecured bike is an easy target for thieves as it can be wheeled away, lifted or bundled into a van.
 The more security measures you make, the less attractive your bike will be to thieves.
 By doing this you will greatly reduce your risk of becoming a victim.

-By adding approved security devices to prevent theft, you could reduce your insurance premium by 10%.
+By adding approved security devices to prevent theft, you could reduce your bike insurance premium and get a cheaper quote.
 Here are a few tips on how you can keep your bike safe.

 Motorbike Alarms and Immobilisers

 Does your bike have either of these?
 By having an insurance approved combined alarm and immobiliser this would deter most thieves.

 A quality Thatcham approved, professionally fitted alarm system will not only put off even the most determined thief, but could also reduce your insurance premiums.
 It's always worth paying the extra for a manufacturer-fitted motorcycle alarm, or motorbike alarms fitted by a factory trained technician.
 The complex electrics on modern bikes can often respond badly to a DIY or poorly fitted bike alarm.

 Perhaps the simplest and most visible deterrent, are large motorcycle chain locks or motorcycle cable locks.
 These should always be secured to an immovable object, such as a ground anchor, a lamppost, or another bike.
 Always try to thread the chain or cable through your frame if possible, as many bikes are stolen for parts and one wheel either way won't stop some thieves from taking your bike.